Home » Why Are Rats Attracted To Wires?

 Wires are wrapped together in coils, piled up in heaps, or tied with other cables.

 Rats will find electrical wires and cables ideal places for birthing their pups and resting throughout the day.
-This is likely to apply if you find rat bites on cords behind your fridge or washing machine.
+This will likely apply if you find rat bites on cords behind your fridge or washing machine.

 Ample Privacy

 Rats like privacy and spend time foraging in areas or chewing on objects that afford them the most privacy.
-Many rats live in walls, where a great deal of home wiring is located.
+Many rats live in walls, as there’s a lot of home wiring.

 Can Rats Damage Electrical Wires?

-Rats grind their teeth on wires until the wires split open or break, leading to electrical faults, which may cause devices to stop working.
+Rats grind their teeth on wires until they split open or break, leading to electrical faults that may cause devices to stop working.

-Also, chewing on wires damages the surrounding insulation on the cords, leaving wires exposed.
-This can lead to electrocution if you accidentally make contact with an unsafe wire.
+Also, chewing on wires damages the surrounding insulation on the cords, exposing wires.
+If you accidentally make contact with an unsafe wire, this can lead to electrocution.

 Wires chewed by rats are more likely to cause sparks when electric currents pass through them.
 This increases the risk of fire hazards.